-Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor with a focus on investments in clean energy and owner of modern, sustainable and long-term contracted assets across North America.
+Clearway Energy, Inc., together with its consolidated subsidiaries, or the Company, is a publicly-traded energy infrastructure investor with a focus on investments in clean energy and owner of modern, sustainable and long-term contracted assets across North America.
 The Company is sponsored by GIP and TotalEnergies through the portfolio company, Clearway Energy Group LLC, or CEG, which is equally owned by GIP and TotalEnergies.
 GIP is an independent infrastructure fund manager that makes equity and debt investments in infrastructure assets and businesses.
 TotalEnergies is a global multienergy company.

 The Company is one of the largest renewable energy owners in the U.S. with over 5,500 net MW of installed wind and solar generation projects.
 The Company's over 8,000 net MW of assets also includes approximately 2,500 net MW of environmentally-sound, highly efficient natural gas-fired generation facilities.
-Through this environmentally-sound, diversified and primarily contracted portfolio, the Company endeavors to increase distributions to its unit holders.
+Through this environmentally-sound, diversified and primarily contracted portfolio, the Company endeavors to provide its investors with stable and growing dividend income.
 The majority of the Company's revenues are derived from long-term contractual arrangements for the output or capacity from these assets.

-Clearway Energy, Inc., or Clearway, Inc., consolidates the results of the Company through its controlling interest, with CEG's interest shown as contributed capital in the Company's consolidated financial statements.
-The holders of Clearway, Inc.'s outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
-CEG receives its distributions from the Company through its ownership of the Company's Class B and Class D units
+The Company consolidates the results of Clearway Energy LLC through its controlling interest, with CEG's interest shown as noncontrolling interest in the consolidated financial statements.
+The holders of the Company's outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
+CEG receives its distributions from Clearway Energy LLC through its ownership of Clearway Energy LLC Class B and Class D units.
+From time to time, CEG may also hold shares of the Company's Class A and/or Class C common stock.

-As of June 30, 2023, Clearway, Inc. owned 57.90% of the economic interests of the Company, with CEG owning 42.10% of the economic interests of the Company.
+As of June 30, 2023, the Company owned 57.90% of the economic interests of Clearway Energy LLC, with CEG owning 42.10% of the economic interests of Clearway Energy LLC.